+Can you register a trademark with foreign characters?
 A US trademark application for foreign wording must contain an English translation of the non-English wording (see MPEP Section 809).
 Three exceptions to this trademark translation rule include:

 - Foreign term appears in an English dictionary (e.g., croissant or fiesta);

 - Foreign articles or prepositions when combined with English terms (e.g., “de,” “le,” “la,” or “il”).
 For example, if applying for “LE CASE,” it would be unnecessary to translate “LE”; or